turboapps/docs/src/guides/index.md

 - Contact us for custom-built applications (contact [sales@turbo.net](mailto:sales@turbo.net))
 - Build your own using [Turbo Studio](/studio/working-with-turbo-studio/)

-We'll explore deployment methods from simplest to most advanced, progressively adding components to enable more capabilities.
+These guides will explore deployment methods from simplest to most advanced, progressively adding components to enable more capabilities.

 ::: tip What you'll learn
 - Understanding deployment methods from basic to advanced